yvo-niedrich/codecity-visualizer/src/model/README.md

 > Please note: Every node (target or source) has to be a leaf node in the Tree (T)

 ## Hierarchy Tree (T)
-A Tree, consisting of [TreeNode][treeNodeFile]-Objects.
+A Tree, consisting of [TreeNode][TreeNodeFile]-Objects.
 The Elements of the software are only represented by their identifiers (or keys).

  * The Root-Node embodies the complete Software
  * Subsequent (non-leaf) Nodes represent Packages of the Software